 Alexander MacLeod’s short stories have appeared in The New Yorker, Granta, and The O Henry Prize Stories.
 His first collection, Light Lifting (Biblioasis), was a finalist for the Scotiabank Giller Prize and the Frank O’Connor International Short Story Award.
 In 2021, he and his friend, Andrew Steeves of Gaspereau Press, were awarded the Lieutenant Governor […]

 J.M.
-Miro lives and writes in the Pacific Northwest.
-He also writes, some days, under the name Steven Price.
+Miro is the author of the international bestseller Ordinary Monsters.
+He lives with his family in the Pacific Northwest, and also writes under the name Steven Price.

 Vivek Shraya is an artist whose body of work crosses the boundaries of music, literature, visual art, theatre, TV, film, and fashion.
 She is a Canadian Screen Award winner and a Polaris Music Prize nominee, and her best-selling book I’m Afraid of Men was heralded by Vanity Fair as “cultural rocket fuel.”
 She is also […]